-In 2015 the International Social Sciences Council established a research programme on Transformations to Sustainability.
-This programme seeks to strengthen social responses to climate change and environmental concerns.
-It has established three Transformative Knowledge Networks linking scientists, educators, civil society, policy makers, business and other stakeholders together.
+The International Sciences Council programme on Transformations to Sustainability strengthens social responses to climate change and environmental concerns.
+It has established a number of Transformative Knowledge Networks linking scientists, educators, civil society, policy makers, business and other stakeholders together.
+The T-learning project was one of the first of these Transformative Knowledge Networks.

 In response, this t-learning transformative knowledge network, focusing specifically on transgressive social learning for social-ecological sustainability in times of climate change, will seek to uncover and enable t-learning processes at the climate-energy-food-water security and social justice nexus.
 We aim to generate, surface and describe qualities of T-learning processes, and their role and contribution to sustainability transformations.